-Assignments: Week 2:choose a weak acid (such as formic acid, acetic acid, benzoic acid) and calculate/plot a titration curve for a 0.1 M solution of this acid with strong base using Excel.
+Assignments (see Blackboard): Week 2 or 3: choose a weak acid (such as formic acid, acetic acid, benzoic acid) and calculate/plot a titration curve for a 0.1 M solution of this acid with strong base using Excel.
 Do the same for a weak base (ammonia, TRIS) titrated with strong acid.
+10 data points is adequate and you will show calculations for the first, middle and final data points.

-Complete the Problem Set posted on Blackboard.
+Also, complete the Problem Set posted on Blackboard.